antonhornquist/Grrr-sc/README.md

 ## Extending Grrr

-It's possible to create custom widgets or provide support for additional controllers by subclassing base classes in the Grrr library.
+It's possible to create custom widgets and add support for additional grid controllers by subclassing base classes in the Grrr library.
 Refer to [EXTENDING.md](EXTENDING.md) for details on extending Grrr.

 ## License